Allen Barnett

-Allen M. Barnett (born June 20, 1940) was a research professor of electrical engineering at the University of Delaware.
+Allen M. Barnett (born June 20, 1940) was an American research professor of electrical engineering at the University of Delaware.
 He was the principal investigator of the DARPA-funded Consortium for Very High Efficiency Solar cells.
 Barnett was the founder and CEO of solar-cell producer Astropower, Inc. He was also a Professor of Advanced Photovoltaics at the University of New South Wales (UNSW) School of Photovoltaic and Renewable Energy Engineering (SPREE) in Sydney Australia.

 Education

 Barnett graduated from the University of Illinois at Urbana–Champaign in 1963 and earned his doctorate in electrical engineering from Carnegie Mellon University in 1966.
 He was a fellow of the Institute of Electrical and Electronics Engineers.

 Career

 Barnett joined the University of Delaware (UD) as Director of the Institute of Energy Conversion and Professor of Electrical Engineering.
 He left UD in 1993, to dedicate his time to AstroPower Inc. which he founded in the early 1980s.
 He returned to UD in 2003 as the Executive Director of the Solar Power Program, Research Professor at the Department of Electrical Engineering and Computer Engineering and Senior Policy Fellow at the Center of Energy and Environmental Policy.

 In 2005, Barnett was the manager and co-author of the winning proposal and subsequent UD subcontract in the $100 million DARPA Very High Efficiency Solar Cell (VHESC) programme.
 He was a co-inventor of a 38.5 percent efficient solar cell module built on advancements achieved on the previous DARPA VHESC project ($53 million).
 This was cited in the March 2010 issue of Progress in Photovoltaics, Solar Cell Efficiency Tables (version 35) as “probably the highest efficiency yet measured for the experimental conversion of sunlight to electricity by any means.”

 Barnett joined the UNSW School of Photovoltaic and Renewable Energy Engineering in 2011.